-Development of InLexIA, the AI translation solution
+InLexIA, the AI translation solution for Ibexa DXP

 Ibexa DXP Symfony Bundle